Geonovum/sospilot/docs/services.rst

 GeoServer can directly generate OWS services from a Postgres/PostGIS datasource as one Layer per Table (or View).
 For our purpose the source tables are the
 ``stations`` table and ``measurements`` tables in the Postgres schema ``rivm-lml``.
-See the `data chapter <data.html>`_ for info how these tables are continuously populated from the raw AQ data.
+See the `data chapter <data.html>`_ for info how these tables are continuously populated from the raw AQ data via ETL Step 1 and Step 2.

 Database VIEWs
 ~~~~~~~~~~~~~~